 Look with your eyes and not your tech

-Recently on Mashable I saw this apt photo from back in 2015 that showed an old lady leaning on the barriers, simply enjoying a red carpet premiere in Boston without straining to see the celebs via a little digital iPhone screen.
+Recently on Mashable I saw this apt photo from back in 2015.
+It showed an old lady leaning on the barriers, simply enjoying a red carpet premiere in Boston without straining to see the celebs via an iPhone screen.
 The other people in the picture are smiling too so seem to be having fun but if a video/picture is so important at such an event then simply trawl through Twitter/Instagram afterwards and you’re bound to find a better photo/video than you could have taken yourself anyway!
+It as the perfect example demonstrating how to look with your eyes!

 So at the U2 concert I mostly saw arms holding up smartphone screens when I’d rather have had a clear site of Bono and The Edge instead.

-Now that’s two examples of event photography where I feel it’s better to see with your eyes and store some memories forever.
+Now that’s two examples of event photography where I feel it’s better to see with your eyes.
+If not for you then for the person standing behind you!
 The shots below you could argue are of inamimate objects so maybe take a few snaps and THEN give yourself time to look with your eyes! … without fretting about the composition, whether you should shoot it landcape, portrait or square?, on your DLSR or iPhone or both?, and what tags you’ll use on which Social Media!
 Take a read of my other post about being too busy travel blogging to enjoy the moment.

-Here we are in Pisa on a balmy summer’s evening simply enjoying the tower … once I’d taken this DSLR shot on a 10 second timer.
+Here we are in Pisa on a balmy summer’s evening simply enjoying the tower.
+OK well I did have to take a photo for this post on a 10 second timer.

 … and in wonderfully beautiful Cinque Terre looking over to the iconic picture postcard view of Manarola from across the bay.
 Check out my post about the best photo locations in Cinque Terre.